udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Cloning MAGAF is not rocket science.
 There are enough free software programmers to do so.
 However, they move like random air particles.
 We need SEVERAL BREAKTHROUGH MECHANISMS to make these most talented individuals on Earth to become "self organized".
 Phosway is the name of this comprehensive suite of projects.

+:: N1 label notes with numbers, so that can calculate how much more to correct

-:: explaining why CLONING ... not that bad ...
+explaining why CLONING ... not that bad ...

 :: start of notes, end with double blank lines